TheBerbat/informatica-avanzada-exercises/README.md

  17. Use std library and containers iterators of C++.
  18. Implements a dictionary.
  19. Implements a palindrome template function.
  20. Creates a char vector from 'a' to 'k'.

+ ## List of exercises with GUI
+ 21. Implementation of a counter and factorial.